MinnPost/minnpost-elections-dashboard/README.md

 When any of the scheduled tasks *finish* running, we should invalidate the Redis-based API cache.

-When the API is about to send a `JSONP` dataset in response to a request, it should check for a valid Redis response for that request before running a query against the database.
-If there is a valid response, it should send it.
+When the API receives a request, it should check for a valid Redis response for that request before running a query against the database.
+If there is a valid response, it should send the cached `JSONP` data.